podoodoo/web3-learning-journal/README.md

 ---

+### 1/3/2022 Reference Types

+Use `storage` for persistence on the blockchain, `memory` for temporary storage per transaction, and `calldata` for arguments (also temporary).

+`memory` arrays do not have a push or pop methods.

+Structs in the ABI are defined as tuples.
+Tuples are in three parts: uint8 (for <255), uint256, bool.

+---

 ### 1/2/2023 Events and Logs

 Events and logs are stored on the blockchain in transaction receipts but they are not required for blockchain concensus.